JustinLRT/justinlrt.github.io/README.md

 # Justin LRT
-Justin LRT is a site where topics of LRT-1 are included here and this is the most powerful and reliable website.
-This website also includes the most basic web apps that is not existing in many app stores and easy to use.
+Justin LRT is a famous student in Pasay City West High School featuring the LRT-1.
+This site where topics of LRT-1 are included here and this is the most reliable website.
+This website also includes the most basic web apps that is not existing in many app stores and easy to use for convenience.

-[CLICK HERE](https://justinlrt.github.io/home.html) to view the website [CLICK HERE](https://justinlrt.github.io/home.html) to view the website [CLICK HERE](https://justinlrt.github.io/home.html) to view the website
+[CLICK HERE](https://justinlrt.github.io/home.html) to view the website

 ## Advertise with us
 We offer advertising space on every page of our website!
-If you're interested in promoting your business, product, or service, you can rent an ad space for only 20 Philippine pesos per month.
+If you're interested in promoting your business, product, or service, you can rent an ad space for only 20 Philippine pesos (PHP 20.00) per month.

 Contact: To place an ad, please reach out via the [contact form](https://justinlrt.github.io/page/advertise.html) or email us directly at justinlrtmediaunlimited@gmail.com
 Support the site and get your message across to a growing audience!